codefresh-io/docs.codefresh.io/_docs/codefresh-yaml/variables.md

 | {% raw %}`${{CF_RELEASE_ID}}`{% endraw %}       | Internal ID for this release   |
 | {% raw %}`${{CF_PRERELEASE_FLAG}}`{% endraw %}  | true if the release if marked as non-production ready, false if it is ready for production   |

-## Github Pull Request Variables
+## GitHub Pull Request Variables

-When a pull request is closed in Github, the following variables are also available
+When a pull request is closed in GitHub, the following variables are also available

 {: .table .table-bordered .table-hover}
 | Variable        | Description                                            |